BEDS ‑ Years 3 & 4

 Portfolios are records of your design work, research, and abilities.
 They are prepared and updated periodically throughout your academic and professional career.
 Assembling a portfolio can help you reflect on your strengths, weaknesses, accomplishments, and interests.
 In the BEDS program, the main portfolio is a "process portfolio."
 It is a thorough record of your research, analysis, work-in-progress, and finished work for all of your courses in a single term.
 It complements the small design sketchbook that you carry with you at all times.

-- Download the School's process portfolio guidelines [PDF].
+- Download the School's guidelines for a physical process portfolio (B1).

 - View a video of a process portfolio.

 - View a video of another process portfolio.

 - View a video of a sketchbook for carrying around.